ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 <h4>Change database owner</h4>

-For a database, we can run the <a href="https://docs.dbatools.io/#Set-DbaDbOwner">Set-DbaDbOwner</a> command.
+For a database, we can run the [Set-DbaDbOwner](https://docs.dbatools.io/#Set-DbaDbOwner) command.

 If you don't specify the <code>-TargetLogin</code> parameter the database owner will change to the <code>sa</code> account
 ``` powershell